Student computers and PC/laptop recommendations

 As a student, you will have access to plenty of computers and laptops on site.
 There are over 3000 devices (including PCs and Apple Macs) to use throughout our libraries and labs and there are around 250 short-term (4-hour) and long-term (2-week) loan laptops that you can borrow.
 You will be able to access these throughout your time as a student.

-There are also plenty of specialist software that you will also have access to, both on site and online:
+There is also plenty of specialist software that you will also have access to, both on site and online:

 Can I borrow a laptop to use for my studies?